arkandias/geyser/README.md

 | `/resources/` | https://example.com/auth/resources/ |

 In particular, the path `/admin/` is not exposed for security reason.
-You can access this path using SSH Tunnel: if you connect with `ssh -L  8080:localhost:80` to the production server, then `/auth/` can be reached at http://localhost:8080/auth/admin.
+You can access this endpoint using SSH Tunnel: if you connect with `ssh -L  8080:localhost:80` to the production server, then `/auth/` can be reached at http://localhost:8080/auth/admin.
 In particular, the admin console is available at http://localhost:8080/auth/admin.